MicrosoftDocs/OfficeDocs-FastTrack-pr.it-IT/fasttrack/M365-eligible-services-and-plans.md

  **OneDrive for Business**

-- OneDrive for Business con Office Online
+- OneDrive for Business con Office
 - OneDrive for Business Piano 1
 - OneDrive for Business Piano 2